 Analyzing their walls, you will notice that part of it is made of stone, clearly made by the Incas using their technic of fitting the stones.
 While the other part of the buildings were made using the normal European technics.

-Another building where it is possible to notice the difference clearly is the famous temple called Qorikancha in Quechua (native language), meaning Temple of the Sun, it was considered the most important temple of the region.
+Another building where it is possible to notice the difference is clearly the famous temple called Qorikancha in Quechua (native language), meaning Temple of the Sun, it was considered the most important temple of the region.

 Part of the temple was destroyed by the conquerors and turned into a church.
-Their famous gold walls and statues that used to adorn its yard were given to the Spaniards as a ransom for the life of Atahualpa, who was kidnapped and later killed by his captors.
+Their famous gold walls and statues that used to adorn their yard were given to the Spaniards as a ransom for the life of Atahualpa, who was kidnapped and later killed by his captors.

-Surprisingly, due to the Inca architecture, it was the only part of the building that never suffered from earthquakes.
+Surprisingly, due to the Inca architecture, it was only part of the building that never suffered from earthquakes.

-To learn more about each Inca ruin near Cusco that I mentioned above, check the things to do in Cusco, where I explain each one of them.
+To learn more about each Inca ruin near Cusco that I mentioned above, check the things to do in Cusco , where I explain each one of them.

 Inca ruins near Cusco

-To reach Machu Picchu you can choose between one of the trails, being the Inca Trail the most famous and recreating the original trail used by the Incas, or day trips from Cusco or Aguas Calientes.
+To reach Machu Picchu you can choose between one of the trails, being the Inca Trail the most famous and recreating the original Trail used by the Incas, or day trips from Cusco or Aguas Calientes.

 Ollantaytambo was conquered by Pachacuti and became a Royal Estate, the city worked as a stronghold and served as a temporary capital for Manco Inca Yupanqui, leader of the Inca resistance when Cusco was conquered by the Spanish and the Inca and his people were forced to live in exile.